kuiperzone/AvantGarde/README.md

 Moreover, if your project is a class library, it will be necessary to specify a relavent application project before previews can be generated.

+## Command Line Options ##
+Command line options can be utilitized to launch Avant Garde from an IDE, as supported.

+**Usage:**

+    AvantGarde [filename] [-options]

+This assumes `AvantGarde` is in the path.

+Typically, filename is expected to be .sln or .csproj file.
+However, it is also possible to launch AvantGarde with *any file* within the project hierarchy provided there exists a .csproj file in a parent directory above the file.

+**Options:**

+    -h, --help
+    Show help information.

+    -v, --version
+    Show version information.

+    -m, --min-explorer
+    Show with minimized explorer and non-maximized main window.

+    -s=name, --select=name
+    Select and preview given item on opening.
+Name can be a leaf name or fully qualified path.

+**Examples:**

+    AvantGarde ~/MyProject/MyProject.sln --select=MainWindow.axaml

+Above, opens a solution with AvantGarde and selects/previews `MainWindow.axaml` on opening.

+    AvantGarde ~/MyProject/MyProject.sln -min-explorer -s=MainWindow.axaml

+As with the first example, except that the project explorer will be minimized to the side of the window.

+    AvantGarde ~/MyProject/Views/MainWindow.axaml

+Above, actually does the same as the first example.
+Here an .axaml file is supplied instead of .sln or .csproj, and AvantGarde will locate the first .csproj file it finds in the directory structure above the supplied path level.
+The `MainWindow.axaml` preview will be shown on opening so that the "--select" option is not necessary here.

 ## Copyright & License ##